 Imagine Nilla wafers that fit into your keto macros perfectly.
 These are the cookies you’ll want when making a keto “banana” pudding, stay tuned because that recipe is coming next.
 Meanwhile, enjoy these alone or dunk them in your beverage of choice.

-With all the processed snacks that try to lure us, it’s nice to have healthy gluten and sugar-free options of our favorites.
+With all the processed snacks that try to lure us, it’s nice to have some gluten-free nilla wafers that are also sugar-free.
 Knowing that only wholesome ingredients are used in these cookies makes them a great anytime snack.

 Keto Vanilla Wafers

 Not to mention that these cookies are also virtually carb-free.
-A serving of 4 cookies has less than one carb!
+A serving of 4 vanilla wafer cookies has less than one carb!
 If that’s not a win I don’t know what is.

 So do yourself a favor and stop craving the vanilla cookies that come in a box and make your own keto-friendly vanilla wafers from scratch.
 It’s a recipe the whole family will enjoy.

 How To Make Keto Vanilla Wafers

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.